JSulthoni/DataAnalysis_Nickel-Exploration/README.md

 Note:
 - The BHID and coordinate in this dataset has been altered to protect the original owner.
-- 4 tables have their relation to each other through BHID.

 ## Step 0.
 Importing The Data
-Importing Excel database into python by using pandas.
+Importing Excel database into python.

 [IMPORTING THE DATA](https://github.com/JSulthoni/DataAnalysis_Nickel-Exploration/blob/e8c34d113da0b919c1931d2450aa0414ceeff0ad/Nickel%20Exploration_Part%200.ipynb)